orcasound/orcagsoc/README.md

 # Questions?

 Ask GSoC-specific questions in the #GSoC channel of the [Orcasound Slack workspace](https://join.slack.com/t/orcasound/shared_invite/zt-bd1jk2q9-FjeWr3OzocDBwDgS0g1FdQ).
+Please, do not send personal messages to the mentors on slack.
+You will most probably get an answer quicker in the #GSoC channel.

 Discuss more general software and hardware development questions within the [Orcasound dev email distribution list](http://lists.orcasound.net/listinfo.cgi/dev-orcasound.net).